 - On the right side, we see the Properties After that, select the Advanced Properties option from the Properties drop-down menu.

 - Immediately, we can see the Properties dialog box for our Excel file.
-Here we can find the details of the metadata of our workbook.
+Here we can find the details of the metadata viewer of our workbook.

 Method 4: Using Windows File Explorer for Creating Metadata

 Let’s assume that we have an Excel file in protected mode.
 Using Windows File Explorer is the way to withdraw Metadata from protected Excel files.
 The most significant feature of this method is that we do not need to open the Excel file, and we can also create metadata.
 Let’s follow the instructions below to learn!